ido1990/micromodem-pcb/README.md

     3.2 Keep the baud rate at 9600.

-4. Set the 3296W trimmer to something around 47kOhm.
-Your resistance might vary here.
-Once you're confident, you can replace it with a simple 47k resistor.

 Verified working with both the MicroAPRS KISS and MicroAPRS SimpleSerial firmware for 3V.

 ## Cables